Special Educational Needs and Disability Information

 Scroll down the page to 'Emotional well-being and mental health' to find a range of documents for parents, carers and children

-In school we are supported by a team of fantastic Teaching Assistants and our Learning Mentor, Mrs Karen Drew.
+In school we are supported by a team of fantastic Teaching Assistants, our Learning Mentor, Mrs Karen Drew and our Emotional Literacy Support Assistant (ELSA), Mrs Dyson.
 In addition we receive external support from the following people/agencies:

 Information and Courses for Parents: